-In-person sessions are scheduled by the Hayward Fire Department and take place at the Downtown Hayward Library, 888 C Street, unless otherwise posted, and are from 6 - 9 p.m.
+In-person sessions are scheduled by the Hayward Fire Department and take place at the Fire Station 6 & Regional Training Center, 1535 W. Winton Ave., unless otherwise posted, and are from 6 - 9 p.m.
 Class size is limited to 60 participants.
 No walk-ins, pre-registration is required.
 You are required to attend all five (5) classes in order to receive your certification.

-The summer 2022 in-person session is five (5) classes on the following dates:
+The fall 2023 in-person session is five (5) classes on the following dates:

 You can also take the CERT online course at your own pace, once you have completed all of the written lessons, you will submit your proof of completion to Fire Department personnel.
 You will then be scheduled for a special in-person training day.